hannatang-beep/GR5999-Master-Thesis-GSS-PartyID/README.md

 ## ✅ Notes

-- Most outputs (.csv, .png) are saved to `/output/` and excluded from GitHub tracking via `.gitignore`
+-Most outputs are saved to `/output/` and excluded from GitHub tracking via `.gitignore`
-- However, selected output files used in the thesis appendices (e.g., variable summaries and Figure 4.1) are explicitly tracked and committed
+- However, selected appendix-related results (e.g., model coefficients, ROC plots, Figure 4.1/4.2) are tracked and committed to ensure thesis reproducibility
 - Modeling emphasizes interpretability (via LASSO + VIF) and class balance
 - Appendices are generated using scripts to ensure reproducibility